rm-hull/luma.led_matrix/doc/python-usage.rst

 For a strip of neopixels, initialize the :py:class:`luma.led_matrix.device.ws2812` class (also aliased to  :py:class:`luma.led_matrix.device.neopixel`), supplying a parameter :py:attr:`cascaded=N` where *N* is the number of daisy-chained LEDs.

-This creates a drawing surface 100 pixels long, and lights up three specific pixels, and a contiguous block:
+This script creates a drawing surface 100 pixels long, and lights up three specific pixels, and a contiguous block:

 .. code:: python